Education Legal Requirements

-- every ECE service, not matter what type of service, must make sure that the food they serve is safe and suitable - see the Ministry of Primary Industries Food Safety Fact Sheet for details on how to achieve this
+- every ECE service, no matter what type of service, must make sure that the food they serve is safe and suitable - see the Ministry for Primary Industries Food Safety Fact Sheet for details on how to achieve this

 - every ECE centre that cooks meals or prepares food – like sandwiches or salads – must register with MPI under National Programme 2.
-Exceptions are if the centre does not charge fees or request any payment, it is only serves food that is fruit or pre-packaged that does not need to be kept cold like muffins, if it only prepares food with the children as part of the curriculum, or if it is licensed home-based service and not a centre.
+Exceptions are: if the centre does not charge fees or request any payment, it only serves food that is fruit or pre-packaged that does not need to be kept cold (like muffins), it only prepares food with the children as part of the curriculum, or it is licensed home-based service.

 1. There is a safe and hygienic place for children attending to sit when eating.